10 Things You Should Know About Having Sex in Your 40s

 5. Men can last longer than usual

-The decline in hormone levels doesn’t only have disadvantages, but an advantage.
+The decline in hormone levels doesn’t only have disadvantages, but also an advantage.
 Because the hormone levels in men are reduced, they find it hard to ejaculate faster.
 This allows them to enjoy the sexual experience and take it slow with their partner.

 6. Lube should be used during sex